Pleasing Every Customer That Walks Through The Door Is Next To Impossible

 Here’s Amy’s Story About Focused Products and Services

 Amy has a jewelry store.
 She has been in business for a few years and has a lot of experience in this field.
 One of her business policies is to get feedback from her customers.
-Although this is an excellent technique for finding out what your customers want, you must use the feedback wisely.
+Although this is an excellent technique for finding out what your customers want, you must use the information wisely.

 Customer feedback is an essential part of running a business, but the way you interpret those results is critical.
 Since you can’t please everyone, please those that you can.
 Find out what your customers want, and then choose products and services along that line.
 Do less, do a better job, and you’ll do better in your business.